 This article aims to guide and inform anyone wishing to embark on a digital strategy in China with a series of useful insights on China’s search engine market, an introduction on the structure and features of Baidu, as well as the advertising options in it.

-Baidu is the unquestionable leader in China, with 68.5% share of the search market.
-It is followed by 360 Search, lagging at number two with 14.2%.
-Sohu’s Tencent-backed Sogou comes third at 12.4% market share.
-Shenma, Alibaba’s relatively new mobile-only search engine, has been rapidly emerging with 1.6% overall share, and with a significantly larger presence in mobile search.
-Other search engines, such as Youdao, Bing, and Yahoo, altogether make up a minuscule 0.9% of all searches in China.
+Baidu is the unquestionable leader in China, with 75% share of the search market.
+It is followed by Sohu’s Tencent-backed Sogou, lagging at number two with 13.25%.
+Google comes third at 3.6% market share.
+Haosou has been rapidly emerging with 2.96% overall share.
+Other search engines, such as Shenma, Youdao, Bing, and Yahoo, altogether make up 5.23% of all searches in China.

 Baidu, which literally means “hundreds of times”, embodies a tireless search for the ideal.
 Their name was inspired by a poem written more than 800 years ago during China’s Song Dynasty which compares the search for a hidden beauty amongst chaotic glamor with the search for one’s dream while confronted by life’s many challenges.